Dalal Katsiaficas, Ph.D.

 1040 W. Harrison St. (M/C 147), Chicago, IL 60607

-Dalal Katsiaficas is an Assistant Professor of Educational Psychology at the University of Illinois at Chicago.
+Dalal Katsiaficas is an Associate Professor of Educational Psychology at the University of Illinois at Chicago.
 Her current research focuses on the positive social development of immigrant-origin youth as they emerge into adulthood.
 Specifically her work examines the social responsibilities of immigrant-origin youth as well as the impact of undocumented immigration status on educational experiences.
 Her research has been published in Child Development, American Psychologist, Qualitative Research in Psychology, Harvard Educational Review, Teachers College Record, Emerging Adulthood, and Cultural Diversity and Ethnic Minority Psychology.

 Katsiaficas, D. (2018).
 Infusing the Study of Social Responsibilities with an Intersectional Approach.
 New Directions in Child and Adolescent Development (161), 39-56.